Assertion-Based Optimization of Quantum Programs: Implementation using ProjectQ and Z3

 respectively and, therefore, are equivalent to stating that $y=f(x)$ holds after the gate has been applied, where $f$ is given by the \texttt{postconditions} member function.

-Also, note that the ProjectQ Swap gate derives from \texttt{Self\-Inverse\-Gate}, stating that the Swap operation is its own inverse.
+As a technical detail, note that the ProjectQ Swap gate derives from \texttt{Self\-Inverse\-Gate}, stating that the Swap operation is its own inverse.
 This information is useful for our generalized optimization approach, which is employed whenever the circuit buffer size of the optimizer exceeds a user-defined threshold.
 When this happens, the stored circuit is traversed in order to identify target-successive operations which may be removed from the circuit.
-For each such sequence of gates, the Z3 solver is used to determine whether there is an assignment to the control qubits which agrees with all previous postconditions and which causes $0<m<M$ operations to be executed.
+For each such sequence of gates, the Z3 solver is used to determine whether there is an assignment to the control qubits that agrees with all previous postconditions and that causes $0<m<M$ operations to be executed.
 If there is no such assignment, either all or none of these $M$ operations are executed, meaning that they always act trivially.
 As a result, the entire sequence of gates can be removed from the circuit.